hack3rs.ca network-security

 defensive-use-cases

-• $Pilot blue-team monitoring deployments where integration speed matters.
+• $Pilot blue-team monitoring deployments where standing up integrated visibility quickly matters.

 common-mistakes

-• $Treating the UI as the workflow instead of building documented triage and response processes.
+• $Using the dashboard as the workflow instead of building documented triage and response steps.

-• $Ignoring ingestion and sensor health until an incident requires missing data.
+• $Ignoring sensor health and ingestion failures until an incident exposes the missing data.

 expert-habits-for-free-self-study